mozilla/remote-settings/README.rst

   - the credentials of these users should be passed in the ``EDITOR_AUTH`` and ``REVIEWER_AUTH`` config options respectively

-Running integration tests on the Remote Settings DEV server should look something like:
+Running browser tests on the Remote Settings DEV server should look something like:

 .. code-block:: shell